Rokiis1/roadmap/frameworks/fastapi/3_level/3_level_fastapi.md

 ## Cors

-In **Web Development**, CORS was already explained as a browser security rule that controls whether a frontend running on one origin is allowed to send requests to a backend on another origin.
+In curriculum **Security**, CORS was already explained as a browser security rule that controls whether a frontend running on one origin is allowed to send requests to a backend on another origin.

-At this level, the focus is not on the theory again, but on how CORS is integrated into a FastAPI application.
+At this we focus is not on the theory again, but on how CORS is integrated into a FastAPI application.

 FastAPI handles CORS through middleware.
 This means the application is configured once, and the rules are applied automatically to incoming browser requests.